NEW PAPER

 2024 Journalists Trade Training

-Taking place from 23 to 26 June in Singapore, the 2024 National Press Foundation (NPF) International Trade Fellowship journalism training workshop will convene Asia-based journalists in an immersive four-day sustainable global trade programme.
+Taking place from 23 to 26 June in Singapore, the 2024 National Press Foundation (NPF) International Trade Fellowship journalism training workshop convened 25 Asia-based journalists in an immersion in issues related to sustainable global trade.
 This . . .

 Resources, support, and recognition for journalists